 From the role of the admissions test to tips on testing in the age of COVID-19, what these experts had to say will shed light on some hot topics.

-Listen to the episode here or read on below for all the questions and answers.
+Listen to the episode here (transcript available) or read on below for all the questions and answers.
 B-Schooled Episode #27 also is available for download on most major podcast apps.

 ERIKA OLSON: I’m going to start out with an overarching question we received that did make me smile, because I think all of us who work across various aspects of MBA admissions, understand how admissions testing can be frustrating to some applicants.
 So, this listener wrote in, “Why do I have to take an admissions test?”

 JAY BRYANT: The big question.
 Well, admissions tests such as the GRE test contain questions that closely reflect the kind of thinking you’ll do in a graduate-level program.
 They show you’ve mastered certain skills and are ready to succeed.

 I’m certainly not naïve and know that taking an admissions test is not something most of us get excited about.
 In fact, when I took my test back many years ago, I remember being anxious about it, but I tell you what, the most important thing is you go in well-prepared and give it your all.
 Ultimately, the admissions test is a way for the schools to ensure you know the skills you need to know for their programs.
 One of the worst things to happen is for the candidate to be admitted to a program when they haven’t mastered concepts that are baseline for business schoolwork.

 Obviously, schools have different admissions requirements, so you want to pay attention to that information.
 And, before you register and pay for your test, make sure you have taken the time to learn about those requirements.
 They most likely accept GRE scores and scores from other admissions tests as well.